SarahHenze/QPuB/README.md

 ## Running QPuB
    Once all the prerequisites are met, QPuB needs to be downloaded from its Github repository.
-Click [here](https://github.com/QuantSysBio/QPuB/archive/master.zip) to download the .zip file.
+Click [here](https://github.com/QuantSysBio/QPuB/archive/master.zip) to download the .zip file and unzip it.
+   QPuB is designed to be invoked using the command line arguments as well as from as from any graphical user interface such as [RStudio](https://www.rstudio.com/), but with little modifications in the code.
+See **Running QPuB from RStudio** below.

-   In order to run QPuB on your data, follow the steps below:
+   In order to run QPuB on your data from the terminal, follow these steps:

 **1.** Make sure everything is properly installed on your computer (see Chapter 3 of the [Documentation](Documentation.pdf)).